Need a Private Tutor?

 Though it mightn’t seem it, it can also be a lot of fun: If you like doing “

 Magic Squares” or playing “ Countdown”, mental arithmetic can help you get your neurons firing at full speed all while having fun, as well as doing maths without really noticing.
-Why Do Mental Arithmetic?
+Why Should I Learn How to Calculate Quickly?

 There are several reasons for doing mental arithmetic and developing your ability to carry out calculations in your head.

 Once this becomes second nature, it’ll free up your mind to focus on rational thinking, You can save time and, in some cases, money (just ask either poker players or bankers!)
 Travel light: you needn’t bring your heavy calculator with you.
 Fair enough, you’ve also got your smartphone but you won’t need to get it out to work out 8×7… Impress: Thanks to your training, the multiplication tables up to 11 and 12 pose no problem, You won’t get ripped off when it comes to money, You’ll need fewer maths tutorials!
-Good News!
-Mental Arithmetic Can Be Learnt
+How Can You Improve Your Calculating Skills?

 Now that you’ve got some